 If your hair tends to look flat, keep changing the parting of your hair.

 For the more formal occasions, try adding a pouf to your hairstyle as it adds height to your locks.
-For more tips on how to make you your thin hair look thicker, check out this article.
+For more tips on how to make you your thin hair look thicker

-The shag cut is comprised of many layers.
+The shag cut comprises many layers.
 If you have thin hair, these layers help add volume and depth to it.
 Use a volumizing spray to lift the hair on top of your head.
 I would advise against tying your shaggy hair in a ponytail as it will look thin and lifeless.

 A slightly angled stacked bob can give your hair loads of volume.
 It also helps in framing your face.
 It makes your face look slender, which, in turn, makes your hair look thicker.